scholarslab/Geoloader/README.md

 # Load files to a custom workspace:
 geoloader geonetwork load /path/to/files/* --workspace aerials

+# Merge markdown metadata into the ISO19139 records:
+geoloader geonetwork load /path/to/files/* --description /path/to/markdown

 # Push the jobs onto a Resque queue:
 geoloader geonetwork load /path/to/files/* --queue